itsyaoyu/COVID-19/README.md

-# wuhan_coronavirus
+# COVID-19
-Graphing the spread of the Wuhan Coronavirus
+Graphing the spread of COVID-19